omnit3a/header-doc/README.md

 # header-doc
 personal emacs plugin that allows for easy automation of file info comments.
-Works with any of the languages that I program in
+Works with any of the languages that I program in.

 # supported languages
 - emacs lisp